Good Luck Charlie, It's Christmas!: Plot

-As they are all prepared for their flight, a flight attendant informs the passengers that one of the plane's seats has been overbooked and asks for any passenger to give up their seat voluntarily, in exchange for a free plane ticket.
-Seeing this as an opportunity to go to Florida with Ivy, Teddy volunteers to give up her seat for the ticket.
-Still refusing to let Teddy go by herself, Amy also gets off the plane to go after her.
-Back at the airport, Amy learns from a check-in desk woman that the next flight to Palm Springs won't be available for three days, which is after Christmas.
-Appalled by this, Amy gets in a little confrontation with the desk woman and proceeds to assault her, causing her and Teddy to get thrown out by airport security.
-Separated from their family and with only about three days left until Christmas, Amy begins to panic but Teddy suggests that they should take the bus to get to Palm Springs.
+On the plane, a flight attendant announces that the flight has been overbooked and asks anyone to relinquish their seat in exchange for a free ticket.
+Seeing this as an opportunity to go to Florida, Teddy volunteers.
+Amy also departs the plane to follow her.
+They learn from a woman at the check-in desk that the next flight to Palm Springs is in three days, which is after Christmas.
+Amy gets into a violent confrontation with the woman and is escorted out by security, along with Teddy.
+Teddy suggests that they take the bus to Palm Springs.

-Meanwhile, the rest of the family arrives in Palm Springs, but things aren't any easier for them either as Bob tries to care for Charlie under the watchful eye of Amy's mother Petunia, who strongly dislikes Bob and constantly blames him for the kids' mishaps; Charlie making a huge mess and breaking everything in the house, PJ getting a bad sunburn after accidentally using suntan oil instead of sunblock; and Gabe teaching Grandpa Hank how to play his favorite video game, Galaxy of Death, only for Hank to become more addicted to it than he is, causing his hair to be full of mints at one point.
-During their bus journey, Amy starts suffering from travel sickness, resulting in her and Teddy getting forced off the bus due to the passengers being disgusted by Amy hogging the bathroom.
+When the rest of the family arrives in Palm Springs, tensions arise.
+Bob faces constant criticism from Amy's disapproving mother Petunia, Charlie breaks several items in the house, PJ gets a severe sunburn after accidentally using suntan oil instead of sunblock, and Gabe teaches Amy's father Hank how to play the video game Galaxy of Death, only for Hank to develop an addiction to it.
+While on the bus, Amy suffers from motion sickness and hogs the bathroom, resulting in her and Teddy getting kicked off the bus.